d3/d3-array/README.md

 <a name="nest" href="#nest">#</a> <b>nest</b>()

 Creates a new nest operator.
 The set of keys is initially empty.
 If the [map](#nest_map) or [entries](#nest_entries) operator is invoked before any key functions are registered, the nest operator simply returns the input array.
-Examples of nest: [http://bl.ocks.org/phoebebright/raw/3176159/](http://bl.ocks.org/phoebebright/raw/3176159/)

 <a name="nest_key" href="#nest_key">#</a> nest.<b>key</b>(<i>function</i>)